 These two types of problem skin are significantly distinct, so the approach for treating them needs to be different as well.
 Targeting cystic acne requires regular exfoliation using a gentle formula as well as a cleanser that works deep within pores to eradicate bacteria and soothe inflammation.

-For managing cystic acne, two skin care sets provide products that target problem areas while also providing healthy skin the nourishment it needs.
-Our Clear Skin Starter Set features an entire regimen specially designed for problem and oily skin types.
+For managing cystic acne, our Clear Skin Starter Set targets problem areas while also providing healthy skin the hydration it needs.
+It features an entire regimen specially designed for problem and oily skin types.
 From a probiotic cleanser to a booster-serum, products in the Clear Skin Starter Set use ingredients like tea tree oil, sweet almond milk and cucumber to clarify problem skin without stripping much-needed moisture from the skin.

 Treating hormonal acne is more about an overall skin care and wellness routine.
 If you experience drastic or severe hormone fluctuations, an OB-GYN is a good resource for getting back on track.
 However, when treating hormonal acne on your own, a good routine includes products that target problem skin and reduces bacteria in pores while also hydrating and nourishing skin.
-The Eight Greens Starter Set is particularly beneficial for two reasons: it targets and manages existing problem skin while clearing skin to reduce further issues.
+The Eight Greens Collection, including our Eight Greens Phyto Masque, Eight Greens Youth Serum and Eight Greens Whip Moisturizer, is particularly beneficial for two reasons: it targets and manages existing problem skin while clearing skin to reduce further issues.

 For the breakout-prone, our Acne Advanced 3-Step Treatment System, including the Acne Advanced Clarifying Masque, contains products designed to treat and prevent acne.
 If you experience sporadic cystic acne or more regular hormonal acne, the 3-step system works to cleanse, clarify and hydrate for a beautiful and breakout-free complexion.

 Dos and Don’ts